-Our school's Designated Senior Person Mrs Patricia Howard (Acting Headteacher) and Deputy Designated Senior Persons; Mrs Heather Foster (Senco) and Mrs Sarah Cook regularly update their training to enable confidential safeguarding issues to be dealt with in an appropriate and professional manner.
+Our school's Designated Senior Person Mr Jeremy Fisher (Headteacher) and Deputy Designated Senior Persons; Mrs Heather Foster (SENCO) and Mrs Sarah Cook regularly update their training to enable confidential safeguarding issues to be dealt with in an appropriate and professional manner.

 Our Safeguarding Governor Mrs Michelle Birch carries carries out a safeguarding compliance checklist and audit, the results of which are shared with the Full Governing Body.